aaronbloomfield/ccc/hws/ethprivate/index.md

 - Get information on the mined transaction: `eth.getTransactionReceipt("0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcd")` -- replace the hash there with the transaction hash you recorded, above.
   - Note the block number, which you will have to submit along with the transaction hash

 We can verify that you did this part by checking if your eth.coinbase account sent 1 ETH to the intended course account.
+You will need to submit both the transaction hash and the block number from when you sent me 1 ether.

-### Part 7: Explore geth more
+### Part 7: Explore geth

 You should explore geth on your own.
 When you start geth (via `geth attach geth.ipc`), it lists the modules available: